JoeyHoellerich/paintNrun_TS/README.md

 - Get 1 point for every second the square survives

 ## How to Win?
-Its not about the journey, its about the destination
+Its not about the destination, its about the journey